Search for a rare disease

-Birth prevalence is 0.7/100,000.
+Birth prevalence is approximately 1/ 143,000.
 The female to male ratio is 20:1.

-IP cutaneous findings typically presents perinatally with an erythematous vesicular rash (bullous stage I) following BL: linear on extremities, swirled on trunk and head.
+IP cutaneous findings typically present perinatally with an erythematous vesicular rash (bullous stage I) following BL: linear on extremities, swirled on trunk and head.
 Stage I evolves within a few months to a verrucous stage II characterized by wart-like plaques, lasting weeks to months.
 Stage III hyperpigmentation along BL occurs most frequently on the trunk and limbs and begins within months and can persist to adulthood.
 These three stages are not sequential, as stage I rash can recur during febrile illness.
 Stage IV, presenting from adolescence onwards, has hypopigmented, hairless regions following BL mostly evident on the lower extremities.
 About 50% of IP symptoms are extracutaneous.
 Delayed dentition, missing, and/or malformed cone shaped teeth occur in most cases.
 Other manifestations include onycodystrophy, alopecia and a wide range of ophthalmologic abnormalities with retinal neovascularization (RNV) conferring risk of retinal detachment and microphthalmia.
 CNS abnormalities may comprise microcephaly and neonatal stroke which can result in seizures, neurocognitive and motor impairments.
 The majority (>60%) of patients are neurologically normal.

 IP is caused by familial (10-25%) or sporadic de novo (>50%) mutations of the NF-kappaB essential modulator gene IKBKG (formerly NEMO).
 A common exon 4-10 deletion underlies 80% of cases.

 Typical skin lesions and genetic testing are sufficient for diagnosis.
 Leukocytosis and eosinophilia may be noted.
-Skin histology shows eosinophilic spongisostic bulles (Stage I); hyperkeratotic and acanthotic epidermis with dyskeratotic keratinocytes (stage II) and loose dermal melanine deposits (stage III).
+Skin histology shows eosinophilic spongisostic bulles (stage I); hyperkeratotic and acanthotic epidermis with dyskeratotic keratinocytes (stage II) and loose dermal melanine deposits (stage III).